Valuing an Inherited Property with Right of Residence: How to Determine the Correct Value

 Practical Calculation Example

-Impact on Inheritance Tax
+Implications for Inheritance Tax

-The right of residence not only reduces the sale value but also the basis for calculating inheritance tax.
-The tax office recognizes the calculated value of the right of residence as a liability of the estate.
-In our example, the inheritance tax would not be calculated on €400,000 but on the reduced value of €290,920.
-This can lead to a tax saving of several thousand euros, depending on your tax class and the applicable allowances.
-It is crucial to present a comprehensible and correct valuation to the tax office.
-An inaccurate or missing statement will result in the tax office estimating the value based on its own assumptions, which are often less favorable for you.
-A professional valuation protects you from excessively high tax demands and provides legal certainty.
-Therefore, accurate documentation is an important part of your inheritance strategy.
+The right of residence not only reduces the sales value but also the basis for inheritance tax assessment.
+The tax office recognises the calculated value of the right of residence as a liability of the estate.
+In our example, the inheritance tax would not be calculated on the €400,000, but on the reduced value of €290,920.
+This can lead to a tax saving of several thousand euros, depending on your tax bracket and the applicable allowances.
+It is crucial to present the tax office with a comprehensible and accurate valuation.
+An inaccurate or missing statement will result in the tax office estimating the value based on its own assumptions, which are often less favourable for you.
+A professional valuation protects you from excessive tax demands and creates legal certainty.
+Therefore, precise documentation is an important part of your inheritance strategy.

 Strategic Options for Heirs